Supervisor: Professor Gerald S. Buller

 Our group has five well–equipped laboratories and a group of approximately 6 postdocs and five PhD students.
 The research group has direct ownership of world–leading state–of–the–art equipment with a total value in excess of £3 million and shared access to the national network of resources from the Quantum Technology Programme.
 Access to these resources and expertise will allow a successful candidate to drive the rapid development of world–leading experimental systems and test–beds and lead to publications in high impact journals.

 We are now looking for a talented individual to join us at this exciting time.
-A suitable applicant will have a 1st class undergraduate degree (or equivalent) in a physics or engineering course and be strongly motivated with the drive required to pursue three or more years of intensive practical and theoretical work.
+A suitable applicant will have a 1st class undergraduate degree (or equivalent) in a physics or engineering course and be strongly motivated with the drive required to pursue three to four years of intensive practical and theoretical work.
 The project will require both individual and group work and a successful candidate must be capable of operating effectively in both environments.
 Any candidate must have a good grounding in the theories of quantum optics and some experience of laboratory work is expected.
 Experience of computer programming in C/C++ and/or MatLab would highly advantageous but knowledge of other programming languages is relevant.
 A relevant undergraduate project would assist in selection of a candidate.

 Heriot–Watt’s Institute of Photonics and Quantum Sciences (IPaQS) is a thriving environment for PhD research, having a total of 160 academics, postdocs, PhD and EngD students working full–time in the general photonics field.
-Heriot–Watt is based in a modern environment on the outskirts of Edinburgh, with excellent transport links to the centre of one of Europe’s most exciting cities.
+Heriot–Watt is based in a modern environment on the outskirts of Edinburgh (Scotland, UK), with excellent transport links to the centre of one of Europe’s most exciting cities.
 Heriot–Watt was recently awarded a UK Engineering and Physical Sciences Research Council (EPSRC) Centre for Doctoral Training in Applied Photonics, cementing Heriot–Watt’s reputation as a centre of excellence in photonics, and providing PhD students with an even more attractive environment for study, as well as enhanced training opportunities.
 IPaQS is one of the main partners in the Scottish Universities Physics Alliance (SUPA) whose Graduate School provides added value to PhD student education in Scottish Physics Departments, principally in terms of inter–University video–linked taught courses and transferable skills tuition.

-This vacancy is open to suitably qualified individuals who are nationals of the UK or other EU countries.
+This vacancy is open to suitably qualified individuals who are nationals of the UK or EU countries.

 Professor Gerald S. Buller